 The primary objective of a sickness absence policy is to establish a transparent framework for reporting, handling and documenting sickness absences.

 You should therefore start by establishing what you expect from your employees.
-Setting out your expectations will allow employees to know they will be supported during their absence, when absence may become an issue of ill health capability and make malingerers aware that you can – and will – take disciplinary action (where appropriate).
+Setting out your expectations will allow employees to know they will be supported during their absence, when absence may become an issue of ill health capability and that disciplinary action may be taken where appropriate.

 Your sickness policy should outline the procedure that employees must follow when they are unwell.
 It should provide answers to the following queries: